lhargil/amd-strix-halo-image-video-toolboxes/README.md

 - Outputs appear under `~/comfy-ui/output` in your HOME.
 - Default ComfyUI port is 8188, but using `--port 8000` aligns it with Qwen Image Studio.
+- `--fp32-vae`: force all VAE encode/decode operations to run in float32 to avoid bf16/fp16 HIP kernel failures on Strix Halo iGPUs.
 - Remote over SSH:

 ```bash